sahib/misc/performance/3_memory.rst

 .. note::

    malloc() is a function that returns N bytes of memory, if available.
-   It is a syscall of the kernel, but implemented as library in userspace.
+It uses a syscall of the kernel (sbrk()), but most of the logic is a library in userspace.

    malloc() manages internally a pool of memory internally, from which it slices of the requested portions.
 Whenever the pool runs out of fresh